Jestzer/mw-info/unqual-compatibility.md

 ## Ubuntu 22.10 STS
 - **R2016a**: Works, no additional steps needed.

+## Debian 13 Beta as of 12-12-2024
+- **R2024b**: With some workarounds, can be installed and launched, but crashes.
+No known workaround at the moment.

 ## RedHat EL 8.5
 - **R2010a**: Probably the same as R2010bSP2 on Ubuntu 22.04.
 TL;DR: No, and there is no reasonable workaround.